 Effort invested in creating a unified business glossary will also help you understand the context of your data and how your data metrics are calculated.

 To create and describe your business terms and build the relationships between them, you will need a dedicated tool to help you with the process.
-Our Accurity platform Data Catalog and Business Glossary solution, which is available on-premises or as a SaaS, is built in a way to help beginners start managing their data and later scale up the range of services according to their needs, as well as support more mature companies who, for example, would like to have their data in a single source of the truth.
-You can get started with our Accurity Data Catalog and Business Glossary SaaS right now, absolutely free.
+Our Accurity platform Business Glossary and Data Catalog solution, which is available on-premises or as a SaaS, is built in a way to help beginners start managing their data and later scale up the range of services according to their needs, as well as support more mature companies who, for example, would like to have their data in a single source of the truth.
+You can get started with our Accurity Business Glossary and Data Catalog SaaS right now, absolutely free.

 Business Glossary is absolutely free*.
 Sign up today and start managing your business data immediately.